 Filter your services by selecting an option from the All Service Types list.

-To filter your orders based on a specific value, select an attribute from the Advanced Filters icon (), click the section(s) you want to filter by, type your filter criteria, then click Apply.
+To filter your services based on a specific value, select an attribute from the Advanced Filters icon (), click the section(s) you want to filter by, type your filter criteria, then click Apply.

 When you find the service you want to work with, click the hyperlinked service ID or click the icon (in the Actions column), then click View Details.